 In a 2016 survey on working adults conducted by Roffey Park, 52% of Singaporean respondents reported experiencing more stress than they did 6 months prior to being surveyed.
 This problem, however, is not merely limited to working adults.
 Over the past few years, stress is reported to have risen amongst most demographics - from primary school students to homemakers.

 Stress leads to a myriad of health problems, including but not limited to hair loss, erratic sleep, depression and a weakening of the immune system.
-Mindfulness techniques, popularised by Dr Jon Kabat-Zinn of the University of Massachusetts (UMass), has been clinically proven to alleviate stress and improve overall health.
+Evidence-based research shows that mindfulness alleviates stress and improves overall health and well-being.

 What is Mindfulness?